cblanken/wandering-inn-stats/README.md

 # Innverse Stats
-A web app for searching The Wandering Inn web serial and exploring interesting statistics surrounding the many characters, [Skills], [Classes], [Spells], etc.
+A web app for searching The Wandering Inn web serial and exploring interesting statistics of the many characters, [Skills], [Classes], [Spells], etc.

-Check out the live site [here](twi-stats.cblanken.dev)
+Check out the live site at [https://twi-stats.cblanken.dev](https://twi-stats.cblanken.dev)

 ## Installation
 Use poetry to install dependencies
 ```console
 poetry install
 ```

-## Deployment
-See a live deployment of the application here: https://twi-stats.cblanken.dev

 ## License
 - Copyright of The Wandering Inn and all original text belongs to [pirateaba](https://www.patreon.com/pirateaba)